 Degree, Diploma & Certificate Programs

-TCL offers programs in some of the Lowcountry’s and the nation’s fastest growing career fields.
+The College offers programs in some of the Lowcountry’s and the nation’s fastest growing career fields.
 The variety of programs, small class sizes, and up-to-date technology give students the competitive edge in getting the job they want.
-Representatives from area businesses serve on TCL’s Advisory Committees to ensure that TCL programs provide students with the skills that employers want.
-TCL’s comprehensive financial assistance program puts college within reach of any student who desires an education.
-See “Course Descriptions ” at the back of this catalog for descriptions of all TCL courses.
-See “Admissions, Assessment and Registration” for Student Assessment Requirements .
+Representatives from area businesses serve on TCL’s Advisory Committees to ensure that the College’s programs provide students with the skills that employers want.
+The College’s comprehensive financial assistance program puts college within reach of any student who desires an education.
+See “Course Descriptions“ for descriptions of courses.
+See “Admissions, Assessment and Registration” for Student Assessment Requirements.
 Students using financial aid funds to pay for courses must take courses only in their program of study.
 Students are responsible for all charges related to the registration of courses out of their program of study.

-TCL offers degree, diploma and certificate programs.
-The curriculum requirements for each program and descriptions of required and elective courses may be found in the following pages of this catalog.
-Course information for TCL programs is updated annually.
+The College offers degree, diploma and certificate programs.
+The curriculum requirements for each program and descriptions of required and elective courses may be found in this catalog.
+Course information and programs are updated annually.
 The most current information is available at the Admissions Office or the Academic Division offering a particular program.
 Students admitted to the College and those who maintain continuous enrollment in a selected program of study may expect to complete programs as stated in the College catalog at the time of their admission for a period of six years, as long as the program is offered.
 A student who must reapply for admission enters the College under the catalog published at the time of readmission.
 If major revisions of curricular or program requirements have occurred, a reasonable effort will be made by the Division Dean to permit the continuously enrolled student to undertake a transitional program.

 Approved Humanities Electives for TCL’s Associate Degree Programs

-Below is a listing of approved humanities electives applicable to TCL’s Associate Degree programs.
-In the pages following is information about each of TCL’s Associate Degree, Diploma and Certificate programs.
+Approved humanities electives applicable to the College’s Associate Degree programs.
 The Associate Degree programs will list approved humanities elective as part of their required curricula.
-Those electives may be chosen from the list below.
+Those electives may be chosen from the

 Approved Humanities Electives: